hailiangh/hailiangh.github.io/configs/vim/README.md

-# Install Vim on your local directory without root
+# Installing Vim on your local directory without root

 ### Clone and compile Vim
 ```